1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC001/02.analysis/README.md

 1. **Preconditions**: The Admin is logged in and has access to the backoffice management functionality.
 2. **Select Option**: The Admin chooses to register a new backoffice user.
-3. **Enter User Details**: The Admin enters the user's mechanographic number and selects the user's role (e.g., Doctor, Nurse, Technician, Admin).
+3. **Enter User Details**: The Admin enters the user's username/email (should match an existing staff profile's email) and selects the user's role (e.g., Doctor, Nurse, Technician, Admin).

 #### 2.2.2.
 Exceptional Flows

-- **EF030.1**: If the email is not sent, the system must notify the Customer Manager and log the error.
+- **EF001.1**: If the user is not unique, the system must notify the Admin and request a different username.
+- **EF001.2**: If it doesn't exist a staff profile with the provided email, the system must notify the Admin and request a different email.

 ### 2.3.
 Functional Requirements Reevaluation

+- **FR001.1**: The system shall allow the Admin to register new backoffice users.
+- **FR001.2**: The system shall require the Admin to enter the user's username/email and select its role (Admin, Doctor, Nurse or Technician).
+- **FR001.3**: The system shall validate the username to ensure uniqueness.
+- **FR001.4**: The system shall validate the email to ensure it matches an existing staff profile's email.
-- **FR030.1**: The system shall notify candidates by email about the results of the verification process.
+_Note_: The requirement "The system shall notify candidates by email about the results of the verification process" will not be implemented since it will be used an external IAM.
-- **FR030.2**: The system shall record that the notification has been made.
-- **FR030.3**: The system shall provide feedback to the Customer Manager on the success or failure of the phase closure and notification process.

 ### 2.4.
 Non-functional Requirements Specification

-- **Security**: Implement access control mechanisms to ensure that only authorized Customer Managers can send notifications.
-- **Performance**: Ensure the notification process completes within acceptable time limits to maintain system responsiveness.
+- **Functionality**: The system shall allow the Admin to add new users with the required details.
-- **Usability**: Interface should be intuitive, guiding the Customer Manager smoothly through the notification process with clear instructions and error handling.
+- **Usability**: The interface should be intuitive, guiding the Admin smoothly through the user creation process with clear instructions and error handling.
+- **Reliability**: The system shall validate the username to ensure uniqueness and provide feedback on the success or failure of the user creation process.
+- **Performance**: The user creation process should complete within acceptable time limits to maintain system responsiveness.
+- **Supportability**: The system shall log the creation of new users for audit purposes and make them available immediately.

 ### 2.5.
 Data Integrity and Security

-- Data integrity measures should ensure that notification actions are accurately recorded and reflected in the system without compromising data consistency.
+- Data integrity measures should ensure that users are accurately recorded and reflected in the system without compromising data consistency.
-- Security measures should prevent unauthorized access to notification functionality and protect sensitive candidate data.
+- Security measures should prevent unauthorized access to user creation functionality and protect sensitive userdata.
+- The system should validate the username to ensure that it is unique and prevent duplicate entries.

 ### 2.6.
 Interface Design

-- The interface will follow the EAPLI framework's design patterns, providing a user-friendly experience for the Customer Manager.
+- The interface shall be user-friendly, providing a clear workflow for creating new users with an input field for username/email and a dropdown for selecting the user's role.
-- The interface should provide an intuitive and efficient workflow for selecting candidates and sending notifications, with clear indications of success or failure.

 ### 2.7.
 Risk Analysis

+- **R001.1**: Duplicate username
+  - **Mitigation**: Implement a validation mechanism to check for duplicate usernames and notify the Admin to provide a unique name.
-- **R030.1**: System Error During Notification
+- **R001.2**: Database Error During user Creation
-  - **Mitigation**: Implement error handling mechanisms to notify the Customer Manager of any system failures and provide guidance on how to proceed.
+  - **Mitigation**: Implement error handling mechanisms to log the error and notify the Admin of the issue.
-- **R030.2**: Unauthorized Access to Notification Functionality
+- **R001.3**: Unauthorized Access to user Creation
-  - **Mitigation**: Implement secure encryption standards for storing and transmitting user credentials to prevent unauthorized access.
+  - **Mitigation**: Implement secure access control mechanisms to restrict user creation to authorized Admin users.s

 ### 2.8.
 Decisions

-- **D030.1**: Use role-based access control for notification functionality, restricting access to authorized Customer Managers only.
-- **D030.2**: Utilize the system's email notification service to send updates to candidates.
-- **D030.3**: Implement a logging mechanism to record the success or failure of email notifications for audit purposes.
+- **D001.1**: Use a validation mechanism to ensure the uniqueness of usernames during creation.
-- **D030.4**: Use the provided domain model as a reference for implementing notification functionality.
+- **D001.2**: Implement error handling to log and notify the Admin of any issues during user creation.
+- **D001.3**: Utilize secure access control mechanisms (with the help of the IAM) to prevent unauthorized access to user creation functionality.
+- **D001.4**: Log the creation of new users for audit purposes and immediate availability for scheduling.